nu-cristi/ser-management-system/README.md

 # User Management System Overview

-This is a simple user management system that allows users to registter, log in, view a list of users, and perform basic CRUD operations on those users using the MERN stack.
+This is a simple user management system that allows users to register, log in, view a list of users, and perform basic CRUD operations on those users using the MERN stack.

 ## Install and run the project